Graviton-Code-Editor/website/docs/guides/building.md

 npm run build:pacman
 ```

-Here is the list of the supported extensions:
+Here is the list of the supported packages:

 - snap
 - pacman